Newspaper’s offices consolidating in Massena

-After nearly 10 years at Rushton Place, 1 Main Street Canton, the staff of Northern New York Newspapers is moving to join their colleagues Massena.
+After nearly 10 years at Rushton Place, 1 Main St., Canton, the staff of Northern New York Newspapers is moving to join their colleagues in Massena.

-The business office and advertising operations employees in the Canton office will be moving to the Johnson Printing Center at Harrowgate Commons where one of Northern New York Newspaper’s press is located.
+The business office and advertising operations employees in the Canton office will be moving to the Johnson Printing Center at Harrowgate Commons where one of Northern New York Newspapers’ presses is located.

 The consolidation will strengthen the company’s position in St. Lawrence County by allowing these vital departments to work more closely together.